barthamark/Orchard-Basic-Blog-Theme/README.md

 # Basic Blog Theme for Orchard CMS

 Simple and clean blog theme for Orchard CMS created by Márk Bartha.
-This theme is using the [Pretty Good Orchard Base Theme](https://github.com/Lombiq/Pretty-Good-Bootstrap-Base-Theme) created by [Lombiq](https://lombiq.com).
+This theme is using the [Pretty Good Orchard Base Theme](https://github.com/Lombiq/Pretty-Good-Bootstrap-Base-Theme) as base theme which was created by [Lombiq](https://lombiq.com).

 ## Some notes about the theme